-A herniated disk, also referred to as a slipped disk and disk prolapse, is a common condition and can be extremely painful and debilitating.
+A herniated disk, also referred to as a slipped disk or disk prolapse, is a common condition that can be extremely painful and debilitating.

-Although the symptoms brought on by herniated disks are generally relieved after a number of weeks, a surgical procedure is sometimes required if symptoms persist or get worse.
+Although the symptoms brought on by a herniated disk are generally relieved after a number of weeks, a surgical procedure is sometimes required if symptoms persist or get worse.

 Contents of this article: